vuejs/vuepress/packages/docs/docs/config/README.md

 For default usage, please refer to [plugin API](../plugin/README.md).

 ::: tip
-There is a hidden feature. `.vuepress/config.js` also supports all [options](../plugin/README.md#options) plugin API.
+There is a hidden feature. `.vuepress/config.js` also supports all [options](../plugin/README.md#options) of Plugin API.
 :::

 ## Markdown